 Those of us on the "failed" roads pay the same taxes as other households in Lafayette.
-We have voted and pay for the school parcel taxes, even though many of our children have long since graduated and moved on.
+We have voted and pay for the school parcel taxes, even though graduated and moved on.
 We do this because it is right to provide the best education possible for our children.
 It is only fair.